ThePooN/bancho.js/README.md

 ```
 Ghouru: notice me senpai
 ```
 This library doesn't limit iself to sending messages though!
-It also has **complete multiplayer support** and firing API requests from BanchoUser objects. **Learn more with in the [provided examples](https://github.com/ThePooN/bancho.js/tree/master/examples) and [documentation](https://bancho.js.org)!**
+It also has **complete multiplayer support** and the ability of firing API requests from BanchoUser objects, and much more! **Learn more with the [provided examples](https://github.com/ThePooN/bancho.js/tree/master/examples) and [documentation](https://bancho.js.org)!**

 # Contributing

 This library is very near completion.
 Thanks to everyone who supported and are now (directly or not) using the project!
 There must still be some improvements to be done though.
 Feel free to hop on my [Discord server](https://discord.gg/ThePooN) so we can figure out issues and improve the code!
-You can financially support this project by [subscribing](https://twitch.tv/ThePooN02/subscribe) to my Twitch channel or [donating](https://streamlabs.com/ThePooN02)!
+You can financially support this project by [subscribing](https://twitch.tv/ThePooN02/subscribe) to my Twitch channel or [donating](https://streamlabs.com/ThePooN02).

 # License